Untersuchungen über die Bedeutung der Deszendenztheorie für die Psychologie: The development of the mind body problem

 Simultaneously, the philosophy of mind changed throughout the 20th century changed fundamentally.
 Research on the brain in relation to the mind was able to progress at a quicker rate.
-With discoveries such as the one's by Carl Wernicke, the localization of certain cognitive functions in the brain had begun during the late 19th century but was now becoming increasingly sophisticated.
+With discoveries such as the ones by Carl Wernicke, the localization of certain cognitive functions in the brain had begun during the late 19th century but was now becoming increasingly sophisticated.
 In one of his later works titled "Zur Entwicklung der Raumanschauung bei Mensch und Tier" (English: On the Development of Spatial Awareness in Man and Animal) Ettlinger retracts some of the views expressed in "Untersuchungen über die Bedeutung der Deszendenztheorie für die Psychologie" because of such developments.
 He states that animal research can be more useful to psychologists than he previously assumed since it has led to advances in the field of brain localization.
 With increasing knowledge of the effects of brain damage on mental processes, or at least on their expression, it became increasingly difficult to defend certain dualist philosophies of mind such as parallelism.

 Despite having first emerged as a research program independent of the mind-body problem itself, behaviorism also spawned its own philosophy of mind.
 With Burrhus Skinner's radical behaviorism, a philosophy of mind emerged which equated behavior with mind, thereby providing an explanation of the mind-body problem without a non-physical mind.
 Due to inherent problems of explaining all mental processes in terms of behavior, the view was quickly replaced by the notion of functionalism which was derived in analogy to the Turing Machine, describing each mental state in terms of its functions.
 Functionalism had the advantage over behaviorism, that it was able to explain how mental events may cause each other in a chain of mental processes eventually leading to behavior.
 This way it can also account for contemplating thought that does not lead to behavior.
 Ettlinger saw this type of thought as a major argument for dualism, making the rise of a philosophy such as functionalism a challenge to his argument.

-Subsequently more biological approaches to the mind body problem and psychology in general became available.
+Subsequently, more biological approaches to the mind body problem and psychology in general became available.
 The idea that learning for instance could occur through changes in brain connectivity during the simultaneous activation of weakly connected neurons was introduced by Donald Hebb.
 This too contradicts Ettlingers argumentation, which sees learning as the criterion of consciousness precisely because there was no way of explaining it in physical terms when the book was written.
 Through such explanations an objective psychology emerged, replacing the use of introspection to investigate subjective experience, with biological observations and theories, to create a scientific psychology.
 In his book, Ettlinger had advocated against such an objective psychology as he thought psychology should only be concerned with subjective experience as its subject and only draw on physiological processes if they relate to that subjective experience.
 This he thought to be limited as there were no good theoretical and empirical grounds on which to link physical events with mental ones.